Our online language courses will:

 You do individual work on materials on our Website AND attend live, voice-enabled virtual classroom sessions every week to practice conversation with an instructor and peers.

 - Can provide personal attention during the virtual classroom sessions thanks to a small class size.

 - Offer the class content equivalent to that of regular, on-ground courses.

 Non-GT college students or college graduates need to go through the special application process (See Class Registration Info).
 GT Students have a choice of registering for online language courses through OSCAR without any application or for regular language courses.
 High school students can take our courses with instructor's permission through GTPE (no academic credits) if spaces are available.
 For more information on personal traits or habits that might not work for our online courses, click here.

 To join our online courses, you need to:

 - Have broadband Internet connection (DSL/Cable or better).
-No dial-up connection is accepted since it will slow down the class progress for everyone.

 - Some homework is required to be handwritten, and you need a scanner (or a digital camera if the image quality and file size are acceptable) to scan such homework and upload the files to the designated Website.
 (You are NOT allowed to hand-deliver or surface-mail/fax your hardcopy homework or submit it by email without prior consent from your instructor.)